liteapi-travel/java-sdk/README.md

 ```
 ## List of cities

-The API returns a list of city names from a specific country.
-The country codes needs be is in ISO-2 format.
-To get the country codes in ISO-2 for all countries please use the GET Country list endpoint
+The getCitiesByCountryCode function returns a list of city names from a specific country.
+The country codes must be in ISO-2 format.
+To get the country codes in ISO-2 for all countries please use the getCountries function.

 *  <h4 style="color:#9155fd; font-weight: 800;"> Example :</h4>
 ```java